Stochastic Forced 3D Navier-Stokes Equations in $\mathbb{H}^{1/2}$-Space: Well-posedness

 \begin{remark} Here, the factor $1/8$ in $(\mathbf{H}_{\sigma}^2)$ is not optimal, which is related to the viscosity constant $\nu$ assumed to be $1$.
 That is to say, the first-order term appearing in the transport noise will be absorbed by the Laplacian. \end{remark}

-Recall the positive constants $\delta_1$ and $\delta_2$ given in Lemma \ref{Bes12}.
+Recall the positive constants $\delta_0$, $\delta_1$ and $\delta_2$ given in Lemma \ref{interp1} and Lemma \ref{Bes12}.
 The conditions on the mapping $g$ are provided as follows. \begin{hypothesis} For any $t\in[0,T]$, we suppose that $g(t,0)=0$ and that the following assumptions hold for all $u,v\in \mathbb{H}^{3/2}$.

 \begin{enumerate}

 \item [$(\mathbf{H}_{g}^1)$] There are some constants $\beta\geq 2$ and $C>0$ such that

 where $\rho_1,\rho_2,\eta_1,\eta_2: \mathbb{H}^{3/2}\to [0,\infty)$ are measurable functions satisfying